ctp-eos/ctp-sci/CTP Energy: The New Definitive Post-quantum Reality Model.md

 ## 6. Implications of CTP: Conscious Translational Physics

 - **New Physics:** A foundation not rooted in 4D space-time but in **non-local/non-physical logic-like coherences.**
-- **Post-Quantum Technologies:** Potential for new forms of energy generation, communication, and computation.
+- **Post-Quantum Technologies:** Potential for new forms of energy generation, communication, and propulsion.
 - **Consciousness Science:** Incorporates mind as **co-creative**, not derivative.
 - **Multiverse and Dimensional Models:** Offers frameworks where **other domains** of order exist in parallel or phase-offset.